seanpmaxwell/jet-validators/README.md

 ##### - Options

-This accepts an options argument and returns a string validator.
+This takes an options object and returns a string validator.

 | option         | type                                           | description                                                                          |
 | -------------- | ---------------------------------------------- | ------------------------------------------------------------------------------------ |